hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/intro.md

 1. There are a wide variety of experiment types, not just Pod killing.
 1. Installs with a Helm chart and you have complete control over hte engine with CRDs.

 Don't let the project name _mesh_ misguide you.
 This project is unrelated to _services meshes_ like Istio and Conduit.
-Hopefully in the future they will leverage the features of service mesh, but for now they are unrelated.
+Hopefully in the future they will leverage the features of service mesh, but for now, they are unrelated.

 In this scenario you will learn how to: